hotspotty/documentation/docs/features/payment-management/index.md

 There are three types of commissions:

-- **Percentage of rewards**: The percentage commissions will take a given percentage of the earned hotspot rewards, and convert it to the commission currency at the time of earnings.
+- **Percentage of rewards**: The percentage commissions will take a given percentage of the earned hotspot rewards, and convert it to the commission currency.
 - **Recurring fixed amount**: This type of commission will apply for example monthly a fixed amount of given currency every first day of the month.
 - **One time fixed amount**: This commission will only be applied once, on the specified date.

-All commission types are supported in the following currencies: hnt, usd, eur, gbp, cad, aud, brl, jpy, dkk, sek, chf, inr, cny, myr, sgd, nzd, btc and eth.
+All commission types are supported in the following currencies: hnt, iot, mobile, usd, eur, gbp, cad, aud, brl, jpy, dkk, sek, chf, inr, cny, myr, sgd and nzd.
 Other currencies can be added upon request.

 Each commission has a start date and optionally an end date.
 Please keep in mind that the start date should be on or after the installation date.